joelparkerhenderson/wordbooks/pages/angel-investor/index.md

 # Angel investor

-An angel investor is an individual who provides financial backing to early-stage startups, typically in exchange for an equity stake in the company.
-Angel investors are typically wealthy individuals who have a high net worth and are interested in investing in high-growth potential startups.
+An angel investor is an individual who provides moeny to early-stage startups, typically in exchange for an equity stake in the company.
+Angel investors are typically wealthy individuals who enjoy investing in startups.

 Angel investors can provide several benefits to startups beyond just funding.
 They may have expertise in a particular industry, and can provide mentorship and advice to the startup.
 They may also have a network of contacts, including other investors and potential customers, that can help the startup grow.